opengauss-mirror/website/app/en/privacyPolicy/index.md

 - **d) Partners**.
 We may share your personal data with our partners.
 However, we will share your personal data only for legitimate, justified, necessary, specified, and explicit purposes, and share only the personal data necessary for providing our services.
 Our partners may include:

-  1. We integrate Baidu Statistics SDK from Beijing Baidu Netcom Science Technology Co., Ltd. to provide more complete and high-quality services and better support daily data analysis requirements of activity operations, user operations, and technology development.
-Baidu Statistics SDK needs to collect and use your necessary personal data, including device information (IP address, OS, network service provider, system language, screen resolution, screen color, region, browser type, browser language, and browser version), usage information (access source, search keyword, accessed pages, pop-ups, visitor ID, number of community accesses, stay duration, access timestamp, and server type and version).
-For details about the types and purposes of personal data collected and used by Baidu Statistics SDK, and how Baidu Statistics SDK protects the collected and used personal data, please read the [Baidu Statistics Privacy Policy](https://tongji.baidu.com/web/help/article?id=330&type=0) carefully.

-- **e) We collect your satisfaction feedback through a questionnaire provided by WJX utilities**.
-Please carefully read the [WJX Privacy Policy](https://www.wjx.cn/wjx/license.aspx?type=1) to understand the types of personal information collected and used, the purposes for which this information is used, and how WJX will protect the personal information it collects and uses.
+  For more details, please refer to [the Data Sharing with Third Parties](/en/data-sharing-with-third-parties/).
+If you refuse to allow our partners to collect personal data necessary to provide services, you may be unable to use the services provided through those partners.

-When we share your personal data with associated companies or partners, their responsibilities and obligations will be governed by contracts and we will require them to take appropriate measures to ensure the safety of the personal data processed.
+  When we share your personal data with affiliates or partners, their responsibilities and obligations will be governed by contracts and we will require them to take appropriate measures to ensure the safety of the personal data processed.

 ## 4. How Long We Retain Your Personal Data For

 We will retain your personal data for no longer than is necessary for the purposes set out in this Statement, unless otherwise required by laws or requested by you.
 Generally, we will store or retain your personal data within the retention period according to applicable laws or service agreements from the date when you obtain your personal data in the openGauss Community.
 If your personal data has exceeded the retention period and no law requires us to continue processing your specific personal data, we will delete your personal data or anonymize it according to applicable laws.

-For example, upon your active request for the deletion of personal account information, the retention period for the relevant data will be one month.
-We will respond to your request and delete all personal data within that period.
+For example, upon your active request for the deletion of personal data, the retention period for the relevant data will be one month.
+We will respond to your request and delete all personal data within this period.

-For example, for service optimization, the access timestamp, IP address, request details, access status, accessed resource size, access source, and request user agent information collected based on the access quantity statistics will be automatically deleted after 10 days.

-For example, when the community no longer displays you as a member of the community, we will delete your personal data (avatar, name, email address, company name, position, school, individual resume, Gitee ID) within one month.

 ## 5. How We Protect Your Personal Data